developer-zebra/developer-zebra-site/src/stagenow-cn/3-0/about/index.md

 **Support for Chinese language**.
 The StageNow tool and device client now support localization for the Chinese language and Chinese version of Windows.

-**Techdocs Chinese**.
-Techdocs, the technical documentation site for Zebra solutions, now offers a language selector for StageNow in the upper-right corner of the English-language screen. **Note**: The selector disappears after selecting the Chinese language.
+**TechDocs Chinese**.
+TechDocs, the technical documentation site for Zebra solutions, now offers a language selector for StageNow in the upper-right corner of the English-language screen. **Note**: The selector disappears after selecting the Chinese language.

 **Support for server-based device staging on devices with MX 4.4 and higher**.<br>
 **IMPORTANT**: Network transport protocols are subject to the following MX dependencies: